What is a rates rebate

 - listed as the ratepayer in the council’s Rating Information Database (RID).
 This database has all the information about rates and ratepayers for every property in your council’s area.

-You can’t apply if:
+You cannot apply if:

 - your property is mainly used for commercial activities, for example farming or business